 First, what is sandshoeing?
-Sandshoeing is an outdoor sport practiced during your leisure time, whether that’s for recreation, fitness, or cross-training.
+Sandshoeing is an outdoor sport practiced during leisure time for recreation, fitness, or cross-training.
 It’s as simple as it sounds.
 Grab your snowshoes and head to your nearest beach or dunes.
 Then, choose the intensity at which you walk or run.
 Sandshoeing can be a solo activity or a way to connect with others of all ages.

 If you want to add an extra challenge and extra stability, you can use Nordic walking poles for sandshoeing.
 Nordic walking can improve fitness, especially for those unable to complete resistance training or high-impact sports.
 Nordic walking poles can also improve balance and reduce neck pain.

-These poles can be height adjustable, are designed to propel you forwards more quickly, and use all the muscle groups.
+These poles can be height adjustable, are designed to propel you forward more quickly and use all the muscle groups.
 Unlike hiking, you don’t need to hold the poles vertically in front of the body but can orient them backward, like in cross-country skiing.

 Cardio and aerobic exercise increase your heart rate and use oxygen.
 In sandshoeing, just like snowshoeing, you work your muscles and push your heart and lungs to work hard.
 On a long-term basis, this activity makes your heart stronger and more efficient.

 So, good news: Sandshoeing is a good cardio exercise — especially if you go at a brisk pace of at least 3 miles per hour and get your heart rate up.
-Furthermore, if you can walk for at least 30 minutes every day, you can further your cardiovascular fitness, strengthen your bones, and reduce the risk of developing certain conditions and diseases.
+Furthermore, walking for at least 30 minutes daily can further your cardiovascular fitness, strengthen your bones, and reduce the risk of developing certain conditions and diseases.

 Read More: Reap the Health Benefits of Snowshoeing